-- 45. Approve reports prepared by the Department for the use of federal social services block grant funds [s.
-16.54(2)(c)]. - 46.
-May require submittal for approval by the Committee of any local government contracts with the Department for state aids for county mental hygiene and social services [ss.
-46.031(2g)(c), 46.215(2)(c)1. and 46.22(1)(e)3.a.]. - 47.
+- 53. May require submittal for approval by the Committee of any local government contracts with the Department for state aids for county mental hygiene and social services [ss.
+46.031(2g)(c), 46.215(2)(c)1. and 46.22(1)(e)3.a.]. - 54.
 Approve any determination by the Department for the provision of services by an alternative local agency if a portion of a local county social services allocation of state aids for county mental hygiene and social services is found to be inconsistent with state or federal statutes or rules [s.
-46.031(2r)(a)2.]. - 48.
+46.031(2r)(a)2.]. - 55.
 Approve the Department's methods of determining a county's base level of funding, transfer or credit of funds and the specification of county financial liability for participation in pilot projects concerning the allocation of the cost of increased nursing home utilization under the long-term support community options program [s.
-46.27(10)(c)]. - 49.
+46.27(10)(c)]. - 56.
 Approve contracts to administer the family care benefit and all long-term care programs in areas which, in aggregate, have more than 29 percent of the state's population that is eligible for the family care benefit.
 The procedures of s.
 13.10 do not apply to approval of these contracts [s.
-46.281(1g)(b)]. - 50.
-Approve Department's plan for certain expenditures of income augmentation services receipts [s.
-46.46(2)]. - 51.
+46.281(1g)(b)]. - 57.
 Approve proposed allocation by the Department of any unanticipated federal community mental health services block grant funds, or federal prevention and treatment of substance abuse block grant funds [s.
-46.49(1)]. - 52.
+46.49(1)]. - 58.
+Approve under a 14-day passive review process, a medical assistance state plan amendment or a provider reimbursement rate change with a fiscal effect of \$7.5 million or more over the 12 months following implementation, unless, in the case of reimbursement rates, the change was included in enacted legislation [s.
+49.45 (2t)]. - 59.
+Approve, under a 14-day passive review process, any negotiated methodology between the federal Department of Health and Human Services and the Department of Health Services for making payments to hospitals with a disproportionate share of low-income patients that is different from the methodology specified in statute [s.
+49.45(3m)(d)]. - 60.
 Approve reduced allocation of federal funding for supplemental payments to certain facilities and case management organizations [s.
-49.45(6u)(am)5.]. - 53.
+49.45(6u)(am)5.]. - 61.
 Approve a Medical Assistance (MA) physicians pilot proposal to increase MA reimbursement to providers beginning January 1, 2010, subject to approval by the U.S. Department of Health and Human Services (HHS) of any required waiver of federal law pertaining to MA and any required amendment to the state MA plan [s.
 49.45(24g)(d)].
 If pilot proposal is approved, approve report from DHS (submitted by October 1, 2012) on whether the increased reimbursement results in net cost reductions for the MA program, and a recommendation as to whether to continue the increased reimbursement [s.
+49.45(24g)(e)].

-49.45(24g)(e)]. - 54.
-Approve any reduction by the Department in the statutory maximum income level for eligibility for participation in BadgerCare [s.
-49.665(4)(at)1.b.] - 55.
+- 62. Approve any reduction by the Department in the statutory maximum income level for eligibility for participation in BadgerCare [s.
+49.665(4)(at)1.b.] - 63.
 Approve level of state supplemental payments for SSI recipients [s.
-49.77(2m)].

-56. Approve agreements between the state and the federal government for federal administration of state supplemental payments to SSI recipients [s.
+49.77(2m)]. - 64.
+Approve agreements between the state and the federal government for federal administration of state supplemental payments to SSI recipients [s.
 49.77(4)(c)].